 - Diabetes women who desire to get pregnancy must consult their doctor and need to take some pre-pregnancy diabetes care.

-- During consultation with the doctor, doctor will teach how important the blood-glucose level in blood is prior to pregnancy, during pregnancy and after pregnancy.
+- During a consultation with the doctor, the doctor will teach how vital the blood-glucose level in blood is before pregnancy, during pregnancy, and after pregnancy.

-- All diabetes women who are planning a pregnancy must have to go for a thorough evaluation for retinopathy, nephropathy, hypertension, kidney disease, or cardiovascular disease.
+- All diabetes women who are planning a pregnancy must have to go for a thorough evaluation.
+Evaluate for retinopathy, nephropathy, high blood pressure, kidney disease, or cardiovascular disease.

-- Doctor suggests you to stop oral medication (for non-insulin-dependent diabetes) and advise to control the blood-glucose level by lifestyle changes and insulin treatment.
+- Doctor suggests you stop oral medication (for non-insulin-dependent diabetes) and advise to control the blood glucose level by lifestyle changes and insulin treatment.

 - You should maintain the blood-glucose values at 60 to 90mg.
-Fasting blood-glucose test of 100 to 200mg.
+The fasting blood glucose level of 100 to 200mg.
 Two-hour postprandial test and all times blood-glucose levels should be within 60 to 120mg.

 - Should maintain HbA1c less than or equal to 7.0%

-To achieve the target blood-glucose range, follow certain guidelines helps to achieve this target.
+To achieve the target blood-glucose range, follow specific guidelines helps to achieve this target.
 Some guiding tips are:

 - Meals - limit sweets, eat three small meals and 1 to 3 snacks per day, maintain your meal’s time, and include fiber in your meals in the form of fruits, vegetables, and whole-grains.

-- Some need extra insulin than normal to reach their blood-glucose targets.
-Insulin is not harmful for your baby, but controlled blood-glucose is beneficial to your baby.
+- Some need extra insulin than usual to reach their blood glucose targets.
+Insulin is not harmful to your baby, but controlled blood-glucose is beneficial to your baby.

-- Each time you check your blood-glucose, record the results properly, and take it with you when you visit your health care team.
+- Each time you check your blood glucose, record the results correctly and take it with you when you visit your health care team.
 If your results are often out of range, they will suggest ways to reach the targets.